 About Cobbler’s Cabin

-Cobbler’s Cabin is your place for an eclectic colletion of crochet patterns with a flair for vintage styles.
+Cobbler’s Cabin is your place for an eclectic collection of crochet patterns with a flair for vintage styles.
 You’ll find infant and children’s items, teddy bears and toys, collector items, doilies, ring bearer pillows, scarf sets and so much more.
 Many of the items have been inspired from days gone by.
 I love the classic styles!

 There is a collection of American Girl (a popular 18″ doll) doll clothes patterns offered for free and some for sale.
 I try to keep prices reasonable as possible for everyone.